STUDENT/PARENT HANDBOOK -

 - Grades 5, 7 and 9

-- The PFT is administered by Education Specialists.
-Education Specialists will provide Excel Academy’s Assessment Coordinator with the results for each student tested.
+- The PFT is administered by TORs who will provide Excel Academy’s Assessment Lead with the results for each student tested.

 - Accommodations for Special Education students will be outlined in their IEPs or 504 Plans.

-- If a parent states a student needs additional support, the Education Specialist will need to notify the Assessment Coordinator to verify accommodations.
+- If a parent states a student needs additional support, the TOR will need to notify the Assessment Lead to verify accommodations.

 - Aerobic Capacity – One Mile Run